elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 tasks will be registered multiple times.

 Note that sending the data multiple times doesn’t have any real consequences, apart from the additional number of ES requests, so this should be considered non-blocking and only an improvement.

+- Event-based telemetry

+Event-based telemetry may be affected as well.
+Both the existing one in the Security Solutions team and the general one that is in the works.
+More specifically, the size of the queues will be multiplied per worker, also growing in the amount of network bandwidth used, and potentially affecting our customers.

+We could address that by making sure that the queues are held only in the main worker.

 #### TaskManager